lunixbochs/struc/README.md

 struc
 ====

-Better binary packing for Go.
+Struc exists to pack and unpack C-style structures from bytes, which is useful for binary files and network protocols.
+It could be considered an alternative to `encoding/binary`, which requires massive boilerplate for some similar operations.

-Struc considers usability above performance.
-That said, it does cache reflection data and aims to be competitive with `encoding/binary` in every way.
+Struc considers usability first.
+That said, it does cache reflection data and aims to be competitive with `encoding/binary` struct packing in every way, including performance.

 Example struct: